cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-graphql-with-wiremock/index.md

 ---

-GraphQL is a query language for APIs that allows clients to request exactly what they need, making data fetching more efficient compared to traditional REST APIs.
-It supports three different ways of interactions between client and server: queries, mutations, and subscriptions.
-When you start integrating a GraphQL API as a consumer in your application, it's likely necessary to write automated tests to ensure the integration works correctly.
-In this blog post, I presents how to mock GraphQl queries using WireMock.NET.
+GraphQL is a query language for APIs that allows clients to request exactly what they need, making data retrieval more efficient than traditional REST APIs.
+It supports three different types of client-server interaction: queries, mutations and subscriptions.
+When you start integrating a GraphQL API as a consumer in your application, it's likely that you'll need to write automated tests to ensure that the integration works correctly.
+In this blog post, I will show you how to mock GraphQL queries using WireMock.NET.
 <!--more-->

 ## GraphQL over HTTP

-GraphQL protocol is build on top of HTTP hence a tool like WireMock.NET can be used for stubbing GraphQL responses.
-A key to mock GraphQL communication is knowing the format of requests and responses.
-A detailed documentation of the protocol can be found in the specification [GraphQLOverHTTP](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md) but in shorthand it looks as follows:
+The GraphQL protocol is built on top of HTTP, so a tool like WireMock.NET can be used to stub GraphQL responses.
+A key to mocking GraphQL communication is knowing the format of the requests and responses.
+Detailed documentation of the protocol can be found in the [GraphQLOverHTTP](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md) specification, but in shorthand it looks like this:

 -  For requests, GraphQL uses standard HTTP methods, primarily `POST` for queries and mutations.
 The request body contains a JSON object with fields for the query, variables, and operation name.
-When using `GET` request, all required data should be appropriately encoded and passed as query params.
+When using a `GET` request, all required data should be appropriately encoded and passed as query params.
 Example request payload:

     ```json
     {